Yurijfedor/serverless-backend/01_auth_api/README.md

 - Sign in using credentials by making a POST request to /auth/sign-in.
 - Access protected routes by including the Authorization header with a valid access token:
   Authorization: Bearer <access_token>
+- Find the country associated with the user's IP address using a supabase client making a GET request to /locate.
+- Storing and retrieving users JSON data to the postgresSQL database making a PUT and GET request to /me/title_of_data and providing a valid access token:
+  Authorization: Bearer <access_token>
+- Shorten long URLs making a POST request to /shorten and providing in request body an original link.
+- Retrieving an original url by making a GET request to /:shortId

 ## Acknowledgments